ILM Level 3 - Award in Leadership & Management - Six days

 Non-Member Price: £995.00+VAT

-Achievement of this nationally recognised qualification demonstrates particpants' ability to work effectively in a first line management role dealing with multi-faceted projects, identifying and managing activities to bring about improvements.
+Achievement of this nationally-recognised qualification demonstrates participants' ability to work effectively in a first line management role dealing with multi-faceted projects, identifying and managing activities to bring about improvements.

 This course is delivered in an interactive way to appeal to a variety of learning styles and requires a real life project to be undertaken to bring about improvements within the organisation.

 We believe in creating programmes which develop individuals to maximise upon their potential within the workplace and beyond.
 For this reason all of our courses cover the core elements which we believe are critical to excel in a management or leadership role, and not just the elements which the ILM require to pass the qualification.
 If you complete a programme through the Chamber and Challenge Consulting you can be sure that you will have covered topics in sufficient depth and detail to equip you for challenges within the workplace.

 - To equip participants with the knowledge, understanding and practical skills to become more effective in their current role and to be more adept and planning and managing improvement projects

 - To provide confidence and competence to progress within a leadership role

 Day 1 - Introduction and The Manager’s role in context - 17 March 2020